For current students or recent graduates.

 events, and workshops.

-- Internship duties include overseeing the exhibition
+- Internship duties include assisting the exhibition

 to 6pm on Saturdays or Sundays.
 The internship also includes hands-on